JoshuaSkootsky/my-site-blog/README.md

 # 12 Factor Design

 I mentioned earlier that Hugo follows the 12 Factor app principles.
-You can see similar language with people talking about the JAM stack, and Hugo definitely falls into JAM stack territory.
+You can see similar language with people talking about [the JAM stack, and Hugo definitely falls into JAM stack territory](https://jamstack.org/best-practices/).

-The [Twelve Factor App](https://12factor.net/ 'Twelve Factor App') design principles can be found at [12factor.net].
+The [Twelve Factor App](https://12factor.net/ 'Twelve Factor App') design principles can be found at [12factor.net](https://12factor.net '12 Factor App Site').
 It's really interesting to see how well they aged.

 To quote the author, [Adam Wiggins](https://news.ycombinator.com/item?id=21416881 'Comment on Hacker News'):